 What to Serve with Tuscan Pork Chops

-I serve this over pasta, mainly because I think there are so many flavors already that it doesn’t need much else, but gnocchi or even a creamy polenta would be wonderful under these chops.
-Make sure to add bonus points and serve with a fresh salad and if you aren’t counting calories, a toasted baguette is wonderful to scoop up the remaining sauce.
+I serve Tuscan pork chops over pasta, mainly because I think there are so many flavors already that it doesn’t need much else.
+However, gnocchi or even a creamy polenta would be wonderful under these chops.
+Make sure to add bonus points and serve with a fresh salad.
+If you aren’t counting calories, a toasted baguette is wonderful to scoop up the remaining sauce.

 Quickly change the flavor profile a bit by adding chopped artichoke, olives, and a splash of lemon for a Mediterranean flair.